 Zack Greinke is under some pressure with the Houston Astros now.
 (Photo by F. Carter Smith)

-Zack Greinke is a different type of ace.
+Zack Greinke was always a different type of ace.
 (Photo by F. Carter Smith)

 Even when he runs into trouble on the mound, Roberto Osuna usually manages to right himself.
 (Photo by F. Carter Smith)